 In the lead up to the release of L.W., the song was featured in a Jason Galea-made trailer called From the bowels of hell, comes L.W. (real footage) which depicts the sculpture seen on L.W.’s album cover being pulled out of lava by a group of skeletons.
 “K.G.L.W.
 (Outro)” would go on to be released as the closer of L.W. on February 26th, 2021.
 A rehearsal session with Lucas was later included in the video Lukey’s Rig.

 The song made its live debut during the band’s first post-lockdown show on 2021-02-23 at the Croxton Park Hotel in Naarm (Melbourne), where it appeared as the closer.
 It would remain a closer for the band’s fully microtonal shows that year, sometimes with spacey improvisational sections.
 Throughout 2022 the song was in regular rotation and was typically paired with “K.G.L.W.
 (Intro).”
 The two would work together to open and end the microtonal section of their live shows, although this would end by September of that year, leaving the outro to be played on its own.
-In this state, the song has often appeared in its usual spot as a way to close the microtonal of a show — although it also has shown up as an occasional opener, like on 2023-02-25.
+In this state, the song lost its footing as a show closer but typically opened or closed the band’s microtonal explorations.